jstolarek/skye-dsh/doc/provenance_ideas.md

     forms of provenance?
 Can they be expressed using this approach?
 It would be nice to come up with something that allows extension to other forms of provenance and a uniform treatment of all of them.

+  * I assumed that each row can be identified with an `Integer`.
+Ideally, we'd like this to be polymorphic, ie. we want to by able to identify a row by a key value.
+There are several problems here though.
+One problem is how to expose this information to a library user?
+Do we want this polymorphism to be exposed in type or do we want to hide it as an existential?
+I'm also not sure how to treat this under the hood.
+Most importantly, if a table has several keys will it be possible to use any of them for provenance tracking?
+    There is code that hints that might not be the case - see module `Database.DSH.Backend.Sql.Relational.Natural`, the call to `chooseBaseKey`
+    inside `vecTableRef`.

 Some notes on "Language-integrated Provenance in Links" paper